openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

 declaring class chooses to reveal.

-All this is done with just two new constant pool types and two new class file attribute formats (for linkage parameters and specialization anchors), and the `Parametric` and
+All this is done with just two new constant pool types and two new class file attribute formats (for linkage selectors and specialization anchors), and the `Parametric` and
 `TypeRestriction` attributes, which can be attached to classes, fields, or methods.